naomi-iizuka/ADAProject_teambis/index.md

 </p>

 <p style='text-align: justify;'>
-  The data set from te sociology paper did not assign scores below 0.4.  </p>
+  The data set from the sociology paper did not assign scores below 0.4, so distribution ranges from 0.4 to 1.  </p>

 <p style='text-align: justify;'>
   The distribution of scores of speakers: </p>